sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - events-cached-cnt:
   - The count of events provided from cache.

+- events-cache-missed-cnt:
+  - The count of events missed during cache collection.

 - Latency
   - Computed as < timestamp of write into main receiver's gNMI channel > - < timestamp in the event as inserted by publisher >
-  - A moving window of last N events' latency are maintained.
+  - The latency of last N events published to external receiver is maintained as a moving window.
   - Min
     - Minimum value from the window
   - Max